A frequent point of confusion I encounter with novice collectors relates to card values and why their card will not earn a Gem Mint PSA 10 grade.

 SGC 10 Pristine = BGS 10 Pristine

-What Factors Go Into Determining If A Card Is Gem Mint?
+What Factors Determine If A Card Is A PSA 10 Grade?

-You might be surprised to find that at many of the card grading companies, a card that qualifies as 'Gem Mint' doesn't necessarily have to be perfect.
+A card that qualifies as PSA 10 'Gem Mint' doesn't necessarily have to be perfect.

-While most companies agree that a Gem Mint card must have a flawless surface and perfect corners and borders, the variance typically comes down to centering.
+All grading companies agree that a Gem Mint card must have a flawless surface and perfect corners and borders, but with PSA, some variance in centering is allowed.

 Taken from our Sports Card Grading Tutorial and from the PSA website: